83 km of karst,the bend on the20-yuan note.

 Coffee on the deck.

-We board at 8:30, forty minutes before the day-tripper convoy.
+We board at 08:30, forty minutes before the day-tripper convoy leaves.
 Coffee, fresh fruit, the upper deck cleared so the photographers in your party have the rail.
+About four hours downriver to Yangshuo at a slow pace.

 The twenty-yuan bend